Common auth mistakes I find when reverse-engineering APIs

 # 900,000 attempts.
 No lockout.
 No rate limit.

-Use cryptographically random tokens (32+ bytes).
+# Average time to crack: ~15 minutes.💡 Defense Use cryptographically random tokens (32+ bytes).
 Rate limit verification attempts (max 5 per email per hour).
 Lock the account after 10 failed attempts.
 Expire tokens after 15 minutes.

 5. IDOR on user-scoped endpoints